Meet your governor: Chris Roberts

 Oxford Health has three seats dedicated to carers in its Council of Governors who, together with the Board of Directors, set the strategic direction for the trust.
 There is one carer vacancy in this year’s elections which take place in May, with nominations opening on March 27.

-If you would like to consider nominating yourself or would like to know an informal discussion about the role, please email FT.MembershipCommunity@oxfordhealth.nhs.uk.
+If you would like to consider nominating yourself or would like to have an informal discussion about the role, please email FT.MembershipCommunity@oxfordhealth.nhs.uk.

 Sign up as a member.
 Only members can stand as a candidate and vote in the Council of Governors elections.